To get started and claim your 14 days free trial you will need to sign up for a free trial.

 When you connect your CRM we will pull in all your properties and create all of your branches.
 The details we hold will be based on the information your CRM provider sends.
 It is important that this branch information is current and up to date.

 If you know your brand colours you can add the HEX code for your brand colour here, but this doesn’t get used in your posts so leave it blank if you don’t know it.
+Ignore fallback property link and short links.

 We currently support Facebook, Instagram and Twitter – you’ll need to have your login details for each channel to hand to complete this stage.

-Return to Branches and click on “link social media” for each branch in turn and follow the prompts for your chosen channels
+Return to Branches and click on “link social media” for each branch in turn and follow the prompts for your chosen channels.

 The final step is to set-up your templates.
 Each template you create lets you customise how it looks, choose what properties the post is for and decide when it gets posted.
-You can create as many templates as you like
+You can create as many templates as you like.

 Click on templates (you will need to do this for each branch), in this video I will show you how to do this for a single branch, once you have done this you simply repeat the steps for each branch.